Bubliok/CustomDRP/README.md

 # Custom DRP (Custom Discord Rich Presence)

-Custom DRP is a small program to use the DiscordRPC library without any knowledge of programming.
+Custom DRP is a small program to use the DiscordRP library without any knowledge of programming.

-Instead just use an easy conifg file by BullDogBg
+Instead of coding you can just use an easy conifg file by BullDogBg